-The OMG Data-Distribution Service (DDS) is a new specification for publish-subscribe datadistribution systems.
+The OMG Data-Distribution Service (DDS) is a middleware specification for publish-subscribe datadistribution systems.
 The purpose of the specification is to provide a common application-level interface that clearly defines the data-distribution service.
-The specification describes the service using UML, providing a platform-independent model that can then be mapped into a variety of concrete platforms and programming languages.
+The specification describes the service using UML, providing a platformindependent model that can then be mapped into a variety of concrete platforms and programming languages [1].

-This paper introduces the OMG DDS specification, describes the main aspects of the model, compares it with related technologies, and gives examples of the communication scenarios it supports.
+This presentation will briefly outline the OMG DDS specification, describe the main aspects of the model, compare it with related technologies, and gives examples of the communication scenarios it supports.

-This paper and presentation will clearly explain the important differences between data-centric publish-subscribe and object-centric client-server (e.g. CORBA) communications, along with the applicability of each for real-time systems.
+This presentation will also note the important differences between data-centric publish-subscribe and object-centric client-server (e.g. CORBA) communications, along with the applicability of each for real-time systems.